TobiasFP/VDA5050-amr-fleet/README.md

 Plane and simple, to keep complexity low.
 With a fleet management system, it will be impossible to make a system void of complexity, but to lower the amount of complexity, separation of concern will be vital.
 Therefore, the mqtt setup is in place to manage the robots with the vda5050 compliant protocols, and REST will be the “human” facing interface that can be used to present data, and to initiate actions in the fleet.

-Therefore, there will also be two databases (both MySql, but can be swapped out with postgres or even a nosql database, as the ORM “GORM” will be used) in the system, one “mqtt” database to persist and manage mqtt data, and a user facing database, where user settings, etc. Can be accessed.
+Therefore, there will also be two databases (one MySQL/MariaDB (but can be swapped out with postgres), one noSQL (Elastic), as the ORM “GORM” will be used) in the system, a user facing database, where user settings, order templates, etc. Can be accessed.
+Another NoSQL database to store non-relational data (eg. actions, key-value, etc), and use for SIEM (https://en.wikipedia.org/wiki/Security_information_and_event_management).
 The mqtt server will have read/write access to the mqtt database, but not have access to the REST database.
 The REST server will have read/write access to the REST database, and will only have Read access to the MQTT database.
 This also means that the REST server is completely optional for the fleet to function.
 This means that if someone wants to take the Spartan/puritan approach and make everything with mqtt, this can easily be added on top.